-The declaration of COVID-19 pandemic by the World Health Organization in March 2020 resulted in government lockdowns throughout the Philippines, causing suspension of onsite work and classes lasting for several months.
-1-4 The abrupt transition proved to be challenging for students and medical learning institutions, as modules had to be delivered online.
-Some did not have access to necessary gadgets and stable internet connectivity.
-5
+4 lockdowns throughout the Philippines, causing suspension of onsite work and classes lasting for several 5 months.1-4 The abrupt transition proved to be challenging for students and medical learning institutions, as 6 modules had to be delivered online.
+Some did not have access to necessary gadgets and stable internet 7 connectivity.5

-Although there have been studies on coping mechanisms and motivations of pre-clinical and clinical medical students during the pandemic, it is still poorly understood and there is currently a gap in qualitative literature for third-world countries such as the Philippines with online learning as a variable of concern.
-6-9 This qualitative study aimed to assess the strength and nature of motivations of pre-clinical and clinical medical students through a study questionnaire that delves into how the pandemic affected their learning, personal experiences, as well as baseline and current motivations to pursue medicine.
-Another objective was to determine the impact of online learning on these medical students in lieu of face-to-face classes. ^{10,11} It was hypothesized that the pandemic strengthened their motivations, negatively impacted their learning, and challenged their personal experiences and coping mechanisms in pursuing their studies.
+Although there have been studies on coping mechanisms and motivations of pre-clinical and clinical medical students during the pandemic, it is still poorly understood and there is currently a gap in qualitative literature for third-world countries such as the Philippines with online learning as a variable of concern.6-9 This qualitative study aimed to assess the strength and nature of motivations of pre-clinical and clinical medical students through a study questionnaire that delves into how the pandemic affected their learning, personal experiences, as well a study questionnaire that delves into how the pandemic affected their learning, personal experiences, as well as baseline and current motivations to pursue medicine.
+Another objective was to determine the impact of online learning on these medical students in lieu of face-to-face classes.
+10,11 It was hypothesized that the pandemic strengthened their motivations, negatively impacted their learning, and challenged their personal experiences instructional methods and provide morale, encouragement, and support during the pandemic and beyond.